Let’s be real, saving for a house is hard. Saving money, in general, is hard.

 Unless you like creating spreadsheets or would rather pay for a robust budgeting tool, like Quickbooks, online tools like Mint have been a godsend for people like me.

 I’ve been a Mint user for years now, and while I think some of the categories need improvement (expenses get categorized incorrectly all the time), I use it mostly to track how much is coming and going, from my accounts.

 There are downfalls to using Mint, such as accounts not connecting correctly or at all, and you can’t connect an employer’s 401(k) either.
-(Tip: If you’re interested in opening an investment account with Betterment or Personal Capital, you can easily track your 401(k) through these platforms.)
+(Tip: If you’re interested in opening an investment account with Betterment or Empower, you can easily track your 401(k) through these platforms.)